Fullchee/portfolio/README.md

 Too complex but nice to have

 - Dark mode with animation of the sun setting and the moon rising
+- Dark mode has celeste tentacles destroying the page

 ## Deploy your own